abarrows/template-nextjs-ui/README.md

 Once approved and an AMU software engineer has merged this pull request in, the following will happen within our CI.

 1. Your branch will be merged into staging
+2. A staging AKS deploy will occur
-2. All jira tickets you have included in the branch names or commits will have their statuses automatically updated to **In QA Review**.
+3. All jira tickets you have included in the branch names or commits will have their statuses automatically updated to **In QA Review**.
 This communicates to the product owner that it is QA testing.
-3. Once the product owner has reviewed these issues and marked each of their statuses as **Approved**, we will begin preparing a production release.
+4. Once the product owner has reviewed these issues and marked each of their statuses as **Approved**, we will begin preparing a production release.

 ### Deployment to Production

-1. When the product owner has all issues marked as approve, the AMU software engineer will take note of the package.json version in this repo's staging branch.
+1. The AMU software engineer will take note of the ./codexGame/package.json version in this repo's main branch.
-2. Using this version, he/she will update the JIRA release to that noted version.
-IE: k8sapp_ui_template_1.0.2
+2. They will update the necessary files (see Semantic Versioning below) and JIRA release and to that version.
-3. A pull request from staging to production will be raised with the following information.

-### Pull Request Title

-1.0.2
+3. They will create a tagged release in GitHub.
+This will initiate a production AKS deploy.

-### Description
+### Semantic Versioning

-_AMU software engineer will copy over the JIRA release notes._
+Within this application, there are three locations that are updated to denote what the current version is.
+These three values should always match each other:

+- `/package.json`
+- `/deployments/charts/Chart.yaml` (update `appVersion`)

+_NOTE: We do not use the vx.x.x pattern for version naming.
+We simply have the semantic release version number like this: x.x.x_

 ### Relevant Links